Joshlor77/CapstoneBackend/README.md

 Backend for capstone project.

-First make a .env file with your database URL and run
+Install python packages from requirements.txt and make an .env file with your database URL mapped to DATABASE_URL then run

-***nohup unicorn src.main:app &***
+**nohup unicorn src.main:app &**

 from the project folder to run the backend in the background.